bojanskr/nats-server/doc/adr/0004-nats-headers.md

 has the implication that non-canonical Headers are invisible to `http.Header`'s API, as the API performs a canonical key conversion prior to any operation.

-### Case-insensitive Lookups, Case-preserving Operations
+### Case-sensitive Operations

 In order to promote compatibility across clients, this section describes how other language clients should behave.
-All lookup operations are _case-insensitive_.
+All lookup operations are _case-sensitive_.
 All operations are _case-preserving_.
-Implementations may need to provide an option or function to constrain the function only to keys matching exactly.
+Implementations may need to provide an option or function to relax the function to relax matches keys matching case-insensitively.

 #### Reading Values

-`GET` and `VALUES` are case-insensitive operations.
+`GET` and `VALUES` are case-sensitive operations.

-- `GET` returns a `string` of the first value found matching the specified key in a case-insensitive lookup.
+- `GET` returns a `string` of the first value found matching the specified key in a case-sensitive lookup or an empty string.
-- `VALUES` returns a list of all values that case-insensitively match the specified key.
+- `VALUES` returns a list of all values that case-sensitive match the specified key or an empty/nil/null list.

 #### Setting Values

-- `APPEND` is a case-preserving operation.
+- `APPEND` is a case-sensitive, and case-preserving operation.
 The header is set exactly as specified by the user.
-- `SET` and `DELETE` may seem ambiguous operations, but they are not.
-The lookups are case-insensitive, the writes are case-preserving:
+- `SET` and `DELETE` are case-sensitive:
-  - `DELETE` removes keys in case-insensitive operation
+  - `DELETE` removes headers in case-sensitive operation
   - `SET` can be considered the result of a `DELETE` followed by an `APPEND`.
-    This means all equivalent keys are deleted, and the specified value is added under the specified key.
+    This means only exact-match keys are deleted, and the specified value is added under the specified key.

-#### Exact Case Semantics
+#### Case-insensitive Option

-If the client implementation doesn't provide direct access to the underlying representation, the client will want to provide case-sensitive functions or add an argument to `GET`, `VALUES`, `SET`, `DELETE`.
-In the presence of an `exact` match requirement, the functions will only operate on exact header matches.
-`APPEND` is case preserving operation, thus it doesn't require an `exact` option.
+To simplify user operations, clients may wish to provide a case-insensitive matching function or option.
+The operations `GET`, `VALUES`, `SET`, `DELETE` In the presence of a `case-insensitive` match requirement, the functions will only operate on equivalent matches. `APPEND` is case preserving operation, thus it doesn't require an `exact` option.

 This functionality is constrained as follows:

-- `GET` returns the first matching header value in a case-sensitive match.
-If the exact key is not found, an empty string is returned.
+- `GET` returns the first matching header value in a case-insensitive match.
-- `VALUES` returns all values case-sensitive matching the header.
+- `VALUES` returns the union of all headers that case-insensitive match.
 If the exact key is not found, an empty/nil/null list is returned.
-- `DELETE` removes the exact header.
-Equivalents are ignored.
+- `DELETE` removes the all headers that case-insensitive match the specified key.
-- `SET` is the combination of an _exact_ `DELETE` followed by an `APPEND`.
+- `SET` is the combination of a case-insensitive `DELETE` followed by an `APPEND`.

+Note that case-insensitive operations are only suggested, and not required to be implemented by clients, specially if the implementation allows the user code to easily iterate over keys and values.

 #### Go Client